 This article is part of our guide on how to use scalping techniques to trade forex.
 If you haven’t already we recommend you read the first part of our series on how to scalp forex.

 In scalping, the time period preferred will depend on the technical strategy employed.
 Some scalpers prefer choppy, directionless markets when utilizing this style, while others prefer to trade strongly directional, highly liquid and volatile markets.
 This choice is mostly a matter of personal preference, but the two kinds of markets do offer different environments where different strategies will bear greater profit.
-In this section we will not discuss the methods, but will consider the time periods when a particular approach is likely to bear the best results.
+In this section we will not discuss the methods, but will consider the time periods when a particular approach is likely to bear the best results, alongside whether a period is generally considered one of the best times for scalping forex by the trading community.

 Also let’s add here that a scalper is under no logical obligation to exit a trade if there is enough reason to believe that holding it a while longer may be profitable.
 The rules that should not be broken are about money and risk management, and there is nothing iron-solid about trading styles.
 Although in general scalpers should liquidate their positions rapidly in order to maintain consistency, there is no rule which forbids the combining of several trading styles by the same trader.
 It is common that during the most volatile periods of trading, positions held longer than what is common with scalping can be more beneficial and prudent.
 If that is the case, there is no reason to avoid doing so just because the trader considers himself a pure scalper, so to speak.